3 more images

 Favorite thing: Building and rebuilding of religious establishments are also going on as religious identity became synonimous with national identity and each of the group wants to take their own pride from their own religious establishments.
 Its not, however, clear, if people really became more religious.

-This is the logo for the NATO Stabilization Forces(SFOR).
+Favorite thing: This is the logo for the NATO Stabilization Forces(SFOR).
 SFOR is the multinational group that handles the peacekeeping duties in this part of Bosnia.
 Every vehicle has this insignia on it and every soldier has a patch on his/her uniform.

 IFOR (Implementation Force) preceeded SFOR but was changed after 1 year.